oscarftoro/oscarftoro.github.io/resources/templates/md/posts/2018-02-16-oscarftoro.md

 ##### Currently
  * Graduate student @ ITU MSc.
 Software Development (Advanced Computing - Programming Languages)
-   - writing my Thesis about the mathematical correctness of a Blockchain implementation.
+   - writing my thesis about the mathematical correctness of a Blockchain implementation.

  * Teaching Assistant       @ *IT University of Copenhagen*
     - for the BSc. course *Functional Programming*